dkaip/CSharpSECSTools/DocFx/utilities/SECSSpy.md

 There are plenty of additional uses for a log files that may be parsed easily by a program.

+**Note:**

-**Note:** At this time this program is only able to log SECS messages between two endpoints of an HSMS connection.
+- At this time this program is only able to log SECS messages between two endpoints of an HSMS connection.
+- The IP Address Family of the HSMS connection may be either IPV4 or IPV6.

 ## Configuration File